Conformal invariance of boundary touching loops of FK Ising model: Preholomorphic martingale observable

 Next we notice that $\tilde{h}$ is not bounded in $\half^{(z_0, \theta)} \cap B(z_0,r)$.
 On the other hand, if we consider the discrete version $\tilde{h}_\delta$ of $\tilde{h}$, it must remain bounded on $\half_\delta^{(z_0, \theta)} \cap \partial B(z_0,r)$ uniformly in $\delta$ because of the convergence to $\tilde{h}$.
 Thus it is bounded inside $\half_\delta^{(z_0, \theta)} \cap B(z_0,r)$ because of its $0$ boundary values on the straight part of the boundary around $z_0$.
 This leads to a contradiction. \end{proof}

 \begin{remark} If we normalize by the value of $H^+$, the convergence holds for the whole sequence, not just along subsequences. \end{remark}

 \begin{remark} This proof can be generalized to any domain with $z_0$ lying on a smooth boundary segment, if the domain is approximated in a nice way around $z_0$.
 This means that the boundary near $z_0$ lies between two copies of the same smooth curve shifted by a bounded number of lattice steps, for instance.
+The upper and lower bound for the harmonic function with a pole at a boundary vertex, evaluated at fixed interior point take the form $const. \delta $ since we can bound it using hitting probabilities in regular regions such as squares or discs (or rather their discrete approximations).
+The constant depends on the chosen interior point as well as the continuum domain, but not on its discrete approximation.
+Namely, the local geometry of the boundary near the pole doesn't play a role as we can take minimums and maximums over the finite number of possibilities (when the boundary is between two curves which are closer than a finite multiple of $\delta$).
 All $H$ functions on domains that have a given $r$ neighborhood of $z_0$ must have the same singular part.
 Moreover, the value at a fixed point of any fixed $H$ function can be used for normalization for the other functions and they converge to a limit.

 The generalization to non-smooth boundary would require a matching pair of upper and lower bounds for $H_{\delta}$, the former for the restriction to $\dsqlattice$ and the latter to $\sqlattice$.
 This is therefore equivalent of knowing (uniform bounds for) the leading term of the asymptotics of the exit probabilities with different lattice ``boundary shapes'' as $\delta \to 0$.
 The asymptotics is heavily influenced by the local geometry around $z_0$. \end{remark}